-There are thousands of organizations that hire interns in Washington, DC.
-There are over federal agencies alone, and there are organizations that focus on every type of issue and concern, such as international relations and foreign policy, national security, economics, health care, social services, law, entertainment, real estate, education, STEM, etc. That being said, most organizations in the DC area focus in some way the public policies that influence a particular issue.
-Internships generally involve a fair amount of administrative work with opportunities for more substantive work.
-You will usually have more opportunities to work one-on-one with staff in the fall and spring than in the summer, due to the length of the semesters and the more frenetic pace of the summer months.
-Fall and spring internships are generally less competitive than summer internships as well.
+There are thousands of offices and organizations that hire interns in Washington, DC.
+Internships are available in every field, including international relations and foreign policy, national security, economics, health care, social services, law, entertainment, real estate, education, STEM, etc. Most organizations focus on issues related to public policy.
+Internships generally involve administrative work with opportunities for more substantive work.
+You will usually have more opportunities to work one-on-one with internship staff in the fall and spring semesters than in summer due to the semester length and the more hectic pace of the summer months.
 Most internships in DC are unpaid.

 Where will I intern, and how can I find an internship?

 IIW does not place students in internships, but we assist you in finding a position.
 We send you announcements about internship openings, notify you of organizations that work in your areas of interest, and review your cover letters and resume.
 With the abundance of internships in Washington, DC, there is a high likelihood of getting a job that is a good fit for your career and academic goals.
 You should expect to apply for at least 20 internships, and possibly more.
 It is important to start applying for internships as soon as possible.
 Ideally, you should begin applying for internships well before even applying for IIW.
 Some employers will make internship hiring decisions a year or more in advance, so you will want to research internship opportunities as early as possible.